-The City is set on an upward trajectory in the wake of the COVID-19 pandemic through the Mayor's recent initiative known as Accelerate Memphis.
-Through Accelerate Memphis, the City of Memphis will issue \$200 million in bonds to facilitate catalytic community projects intended to accelerate its growth by improving quality of life, driving equity and inclusion, improving connectivity, and solving stubborn problems that are deeper than any single capital budget can solve.
-Among other housing and community development programs, Accelerate Memphis provides for broadband infrastructure to expand internet access to many Memphians that do not have access to broadband Internet, which negatively affects learning, job access, and quality of life.
-This allocation of over \$7M in Accelerate Memphis funds will bring fiber to more neighborhoods with strategies to be identified by the Memphis 3.0 Smart City Plan.
+The City went on an upward trajectory in the wake of the COVID-19 pandemic through the Mayor's initiative known as the Accelerate Memphis.
+Through Accelerate Memphis, the City of Memphis issued \$200 million in bonds to facilitate catalytic community projects to accelerate its growth by improving quality of life, driving equity and inclusion, improving connectivity, and solving stubborn problems deeper than any single capital budget can solve.
+Among other housing and community development programs, the Accelerate Memphis provided for broadband infrastructure to expand internet access to many Memphians that do not have access to broadband Internet, which negatively affects learning, job access, and quality of life.
+This allocation of over \$7M in Accelerate Memphis funds is bringing fiber to more neighborhoods with strategies identified by the Memphis 3.0 Smart City Plan.

-The American Rescue Plan Act signed by President Biden provided the Emergency Rental Assistance (ERA) Program.
+The American Rescue Plan Act signed by President Biden provided the Emergency Rental Assistance (ERA) Program to address housing instability and evictions among renters in the city.
 Treasury made \$25 billion available for the Emergency Rent and Utility Assistance program to assist households who are unable to pay rent and utilities due to the pandemic.
-The City of Memphis and Shelby County in April 2020, entered into a partnership to setup the Eviction Settlement Program that assisted over 1100 households in the city and county.
+The City of Memphis and Shelby County in April 2020, entered into a partnership to setup the Eviction Settlement Program that assisted over 1,100 households in the city and county.
 Subsequent allocations of ERA 2 were made available in 2021 where the City of Memphis received \$19.5 million in ERA1 and \$24.5 million in ERA2.
 Shelby County, on the other hand, received \$8.6 million in ERA1 and \$6.8 million in ERA2.
 The City and County engaged local nonprofits, service providers, legal aid agencies, researchers, and other government agencies in a planning process to determine the best approach in the implementation of the Emergency Rental Assistance (ERA) Program.
 The program provided a strong collaboration with local high-performing organizations and there were Impactful outreach and engagement initiatives.